guaix-ucm/rawplot/README.md

 rawplot-ptc --console curve5 -i images/20240117/linearity/ -f flat* -wi 1/5 -he 1/4 --channels Gr --fit --from 100 --to 2800
 ```

-The gain can be more accurately estimated by fitting a straigth line into the Readout + Shot Noise Variance vs Signal curve.
+The gain ($g$) can be more accurately estimated by fitting a straigth line into the Readout + Shot Noise Variance vs Signal curve.

 ![Raspberry Pi HQ Camera Gain Estimation](doc/images/ptc_variance_curve5.png)